 70 Steampunk Writing Prompts for Teens: Story Starters, Characters, Settings & Visual Ideas

-This collection of 70 writing prompts includes story hooks, titles, opening and closing lines, character sketches, immersive settings, and picture prompts to spark creativity.
-Whether in the classroom or writing for fun, these prompts will help teens imagine worlds of steam, smoke, and secrets.
+This collection of steampunk writing prompts for teens includes plot hooks, story titles, opening and closing lines, character ideas, atmospheric settings, and picture prompts designed to spark imaginative, world-driven storytelling.
+Whether used for classroom creative writing, independent projects, or genre exploration, these prompts help young writers build steampunk worlds grounded in invention, tension, and consequence.

 1. Plot Hooks

-1. Write about a thief who steals blueprints for a machine that could change the world.
+1. Write about a thief who steals blueprints for a revolutionary machine, only to realise it was never meant to be built safely.

-2. Write about a young mechanic who discovers their latest invention has a mind of its own.
+2. Write about a young mechanic who discovers their latest invention responds differently depending on who operates it — and starts making decisions of its own.

-3. Write about a society where steam engines are powered by human memories.
+3. Write about a society where steam engines are powered by extracted human memories, and certain memories are worth more than others.

-5. Write about a skyship crew racing against rivals to reach a floating city.
+5. Write about a skyship crew racing rival expeditions to reach a floating city — and uncovering why it was abandoned in the first place.

-6. Write about a scientist who hides forbidden technology in plain sight.
+6. Write about a scientist who hides forbidden technology inside an everyday device, knowing exposure could collapse the entire system.

-7. Write about an underground resistance plotting against a mechanical monarchy.
+7. Write about an underground resistance plotting against a mechanical monarchy that controls its citizens through automation and surveillance.

-8. Write about a clock tower that controls time in the city below.
+8. Write about a clock tower that regulates time across the city — and what happens when it begins to fall out of sync.

-9. Write about a child who finds a brass key that unlocks more than doors.
+9. Write about a child who discovers a brass key that unlocks restricted machinery no one remembers building.

-10. Write about a city built entirely on gears that never stop turning.
+10. Write about a city built entirely on interconnected gears that cannot stop turning — even when people start disappearing.

 2. Title Ideas